-Dave talked to Bnonn.
-Together they agreed to implement their principles for tech companies who wanted more and better leads.
 Superhuman Sales went from being a great online course to being an agency.

 More correctly, an anti-agency.
 The whole idea was to step in where previous agencies had failed: fill their gaps, break their molds, right their wrongs.

-During Dave’s tenure as a sales director, he had met with many marketing agencies who were quick to tell him how awesome they were, but could seldom deliver anything meaningful (aka phone calls that had consistent, qualified leads on the other end).
+During his tenure as a sales director, he had met with many marketing agencies who were quick to tell him how awesome they were, but could seldom deliver anything meaningful (aka phone calls that had consistent, qualified leads on the other end).
 But he had met one guy who was different.
 His name was Darren Whittaker.